Geauga Park District

 This 1,000 acre park is located in Claridon and Huntsburg Townships of Geauga County.
 Three miles of trails provide ample opportunity to observe wildlife such as fox, mink, deer, and numerous songbirds and waterfowl.

-This small park in Chester Township is mostly covered with beech maple forest. mile of trail provides access to the beautiful forests, as well as rock outcroppings that provide a spectacular view of the forests around the park.
+This small park in Chester Township is mostly covered with beech maple forest.
+A mile of trail provides access to the beautiful forests, as well as rock outcroppings that provide a spectacular view of the forests around the park.

 This Troy Township park sits along the Cuyahoga River in Geauga County, Ohio.
 The park is situated in a region of glacial kettle-holes and kames.
 These interesting features, formed during the last glacial periods 12,000 years ago, provide habitat for a number of rare and special species.